onorvez/winogradsky_project/ByodIT/ByodIT_README.md

 * Highliht the bacterial microflora of soil, micro algae in the earth, with interactive digital interface
 * Aesthetize their roles in the balace of ecosystems
-* Integrate it to a blockhain to exchange digital nutrients
+* Integrate it into a blockhain to exchange digital nutrients

 ## 3rd step / 3ème étape